MileHacker Logo

 • Utilize public buses within cities and to the Wuyishan Scenic Area; these hold lower costs than taxis.

-• Choose second-class (硬座, yìngzuò or 二等座, èrděngzuò) on high-speed trains; these seats are comfy instead ofably more affordable.
+• Choose second-class (硬座, yìngzuò or 二等座, èrděngzuò) on high-high-speed trains; these seats are comfortable instead ofably more affordable.

-• Guesthouses (Min Su) in Wuyishan present good value and a more local experience.
+• Guesthouses (Min Su) in Wuyishan present good for the price and a more local experience.

 Time-Saving Tips